-He also served as general editor of LifeWay Christian Resources’ Bible Studies for Life curriculum (2013–2017); chief mobilization strategist with the North American Mission Board (2012–2015); and was on the board of trustees, GuideStone Financial Resources (2001–2009).
+He also served as general editor of LifeWay Christian Resources’ Bible Studies for Life curriculum (2013–2017); chief mobilization strategist with the North American Mission Board (2012–2015); and on the GuideStone Financial Resources board of trustees (2001–2009).

 Floyd was pastor of five churches over a span of 43 years, the last 32 of which were as Senior Pastor of Cross Church, a multi-campus church in Northwest Arkansas (1986–2019).
 His experience, wisdom, and passion for God make him a powerful proclaimer of God’s Word and inspiring leader.
-He has spoken at numerous SBC Pastors’ Conferences, state evangelism conferences, and state conventions and has pledged to lead the Executive Committee “with a pastor’s heart.”
+He has spoken at numerous SBC Pastors’ Conferences, state evangelism conferences, and state conventions.

 Floyd’s ministry as a local church pastor was one of commitment to evangelism, discipleship, prayer, and the advancement of the Gospel to America and around the world.
 He has also been a leader in advancing racial unity in America and championing spiritual awakening across the nation.